 Required assigned reading.

-Final Exam Ten articles to read and evaluate.
+Final Exam, including ten articles to read and evaluate.

 Several video and audio files to watch, listen, and respond to.